 Cystolitholapaxy or breaking stones apart

 Bladder stones are generally removed using a procedure known as Cystolitholapaxy.
 A minute tube with a camera at the end called a cystoscope is inserted through the urethra into the bladder to clearly view the stone.
-The doctor then uses a laser, ultrasound or mechanical device to fragment the stone into small pieces.
+The doctor then uses a laser or mechanical device to fragment the stone into small pieces.
 The small pieces of stone are then flushed out from the bladder.

 Traditionally large stones as big as tomato or potato are removed by open surgery.
 With the availability of high power holmium laser any size stone can be fragments into sand size particles and are then washed out.

 The underlying cause for the bladder stone is evaluated and should be treated to prevent recurrence of the problem